Hosie-Thurman/osticket-prereqss/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop(Windows & MacOS)
+- Remote Desktop(Windows or MacOS)
 - Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>